 One slept inside, one outside, and they kept a shotgun nearby to protect the meat, the equipment, and themselves (in that order).
-On slow days, Jim would head out onto Kirby Drive, sandwiches in hand, and invite people in to sit for awhile and enjoy the fare from his authentic Houston Texan food restaurant.
+On slow days, Jim would head out onto Kirby Drive, sandwiches in hand, and invite people in to sit for a while.

 And it certainly didn’t help that the whole street smelled of mesquite—the hardy little tree still piled outside our restaurants, and the same wood we’ve been smokin’ the Goode stuff with for years.

 In fact, our barbeque pits haven’t stopped smoking since 1977—